eddychetz/bc-grader/README.md

 ./scripts/load_and_run fixtures/content
 ```

 This will automatically restart the server when any changes to the Grading API code or content is detected.
-Reporting to the WQET platform is disabled and additional debug logging is enabled on the console.
+Reporting to the BCET platform is disabled and additional debug logging is enabled on the console.

 The sample notebook of this content can be run as follows: